 Does Eating Fat Make You Gain Weight?

 Along with the low fat diet and calorie counting advice for weight loss came countless cholesterol scares.
 High fat foods were said to be responsible for weight gain, raised cholesterol and higher heart disease risk.
-The latest advice about cholesterol however is more reassuring and eggs are deemed healthy again.
 There is still no clear cut answer about the best diet at the moment, what suits one person may not be good for another.

 Fat is one of the three essential macro nutrients along with carbohydrates and protein.
 It is recently understood to be more specifically the types of fat and the carbohydrates in the diet, as well as individual genetics that determines whether a food is healthy or harmful.

 It is clear that trans fats which are normally listed as hydrogenated oils are inflammatory and extremely bad for our health.
 Fried foods and processed foods often contain these trans fats and should ideally be excluded or at least greatly minimised in our diets.
 This includes foods such as shop bought baked goods such as cakes, biscuits, pizza and pies.
-These foods are often made with chemically altered vegetable oils, artificial additives, refined flour and sugar.
+These foods, which are bad for our health, are often made with chemically altered vegetable oils, artificial additives, refined flour and sugar.

 Processed foods and refined ingredients are normally high in starch and sugar as well as artificial additives to enhance flavour and extend shelf life, these foods are therefore best avoided most of the time.